-All adults who volunteer for working at Perry Hall Multi-Academy Trust will require an Enhanced Disclosure & Barring Check prior to starting their placement in school.
-This must be confirmed with The Head Teacher recorded on the central record by the Business Manager.
+All adults who volunteer for working at Perry Hall Multi-Academy Trust will require an Enhanced Disclosure and Barring Check prior to starting their placement in school.
+This must be confirmed with MAT Central Team and recorded on the central record.

 Providers must understand the legal obligations.
-The Directors and Head Teacher are the ones who decide on who may come into the school as speakers and service providers.
+The Trustees and Head are the ones who decide on who may come into the school as speakers and service providers.